urfdvw/circuitpython-online-ide-1/README.md

     - Hit `Shift-Enter` on the keyboard to run the current line.
         - The cursor will move to the following line, so keep on hitting to run a sequence of lines.
     - Select multiple lines of code, then hit `Shift-Enter` on the keyboard to run the selected code.
-    - Hit `Ctrl-Enter` on the keyboard to run the saved `main.py` file in REPL.
+    - Hit `Ctrl-Enter` on the keyboard to run the saved current file in REPL.
         - This function is for debugging, because variables remains in REPL after run
         - This cannot replace running the code in 'File mode' because no reset is done between runs, and you may get '(device) is occupied' error.
             - Manually restart REPL if you get such an error.